MyCATApache/Mycat2/README.md

 a replica treated as a consistent mysql internal load balancing.

-- #### replica -name
+- #### replica -tableName

-the the name of replica that can be reference by data node config in schema config
+the the tableName of replica that can be reference by data node config in schema config

 - #### repType

-type of replica:x:
+message of replica:x:

 - #### balanceName

-reference load balance name that be in plug config
+reference load balance tableName that be in plug config

 - #### mysqls